hyundai-robotics/doc-hi6-operation/book.md

 # 7.1 Use of the Menus in Settings

-1. In manual or automatic mode, touch the \[Set up\] button on the right side of the initial screen.
+1. In manual or automatic mode, touch the \[system\] button on the right side of the initial screen.
 Then, the program’s settings menus will be displayed.

 ![](../_assets/bt-setup-en.png)